Chiang Kai-shek: Revolutionary years

-Returning to China
+Return to China

+Sometime in October 1911, Chiang received a telegram from Chen Qimei notifying him of a finally successful anti-Qing uprising—the Wuchang Uprising—taking place in Wuchang, Hubei, where a mutiny of government soldiers transformed into an outright rebellion which brought control of the city under a friendly revolutionary group, the Society for Common Progress (共進會 (Gòngjìnhuì)).
+On October 11, Manchu control over Wuchang's neighboring cities, Hankou and Hanyang, was also overthrown, inspiring a wave of anti-Qing movements across China.
+The uprising, which is now commemorated on Double Ten Day, proved to give the decisive momentum for a national revolution in China, marking the end of the Qing dynasty.

+News of the Wuchang Uprising shocked Chiang, who immediately applied to leave military service in order to return to China.
+At Chen's request, Chiang, along with Zhang Qun and 118 other Chinese cadets, boarded a ship at Nagasaki bound for Shanghai on October 13 to join the revolutionary cause.
+Shortly before leaving they were honorably discharged from military service.
+In accordance with bushido custom, Chiang and Zhang drank glasses of water at their farewell in Japan, signifying their determination not to return alive.

-After learning of the Wuchang Uprising, Chiang returned to China in 1911, intending to fight as an artillery officer.
-He served in the revolutionary forces, leading a regiment in Shanghai under his friend and mentor Chen Qimei, as one of Chen's chief lieutenants.
+Chiang intended to fight as an artillery officer.
+He served in the revolutionary forces, leading a regiment in Shanghai under Chen Qimei as one of Chen's chief lieutenants.
 In early 1912 a dispute arose between Chen and Tao Chengzhang, an influential member of the Revolutionary Alliance who opposed both Sun Yat-sen and Chen.
 Tao sought to avoid escalating the quarrel by hiding in a hospital, but Chiang discovered him there.
 Chen dispatched assassins.
 Chiang may not have taken part in the assassination, but would later assume responsibility to help Chen avoid trouble.
 Chen valued Chiang despite Chiang's already legendary temper, regarding such bellicosity as useful in a military leader.

-Chiang's friendship with Chen Qimei signaled an association with Shanghai's criminal syndicate (the Green Gang headed by Du Yuesheng and Huang Jinrong).
-During Chiang's time in Shanghai, the Shanghai International Settlement police observed him and eventually charged him with various felonies.
+Chiang's friendship with Chen Qimei signaled an association with Shanghai's criminal syndicate, the Green Gang headed by Du Yuesheng and Huang Jinrong.
+During Chiang's time in Shanghai, the Shanghai International Settlement police observed and charged him with various felonies.
 These charges never resulted in a trial, and Chiang was never jailed.

-Chiang became a founding member of the Nationalist Party (a forerunner of the KMT) after the success (February 1912) of the 1911 Revolution.
-After the takeover of the Republican government by Yuan Shikai and the failed Second Revolution in 1913, Chiang, like his KMT comrades, divided his time between exile in Japan and the havens of the Shanghai International Settlement.
-In Shanghai, Chiang cultivated ties with the city's underworld gangs, which were dominated by the notorious Green Gang and its leader Du Yuesheng.
-On 18 May 1916 agents of Yuan Shikai assassinated Chen Qimei.
-Chiang then succeeded Chen as leader of the Chinese Revolutionary Party in Shanghai.
-Sun Yat-sen's political career reached its lowest point during this time—most of his old Revolutionary Alliance comrades refused to join him in the exiled Chinese Revolutionary Party.
+Chiang became a founding member of the KMT after the 1911 Revolution.
+Following the takeover of the Republican government by Yuan Shikai and the failed Second Revolution against Yuan in 1913, Chiang, like his KMT comrades, divided his time between exile in Japan and the havens of the Shanghai International Settlement.

+On 18 May 1916, agents of Yuan Shikai assassinated Chen Qimei.
+Chiang succeeded Chen as leader of the Chinese Revolutionary Party in Shanghai.
+Sun Yat-sen's political career reached its lowest point during this time, as most of his old Tongmenghui comrades refused to join him in the exiled Chinese Revolutionary Party.